- WHERE TO STAY

 The Pantheon in Rome is the most complete ancient building (125 AD) in Rome and one of the city's most spectacular sights.

-This page covers the practical information you need to know, such as details of how to get to the Pantheon, opening hours and walks as well as professional tours.
+This page covers the practical information you need to know, such as details of how to get to the Pantheon, tickets, opening hours and walks as well as professional tours.

 The Pantheon is in the heart of the Ancient City of Rome, fed by a few narrow lanes.
 The Piazza della Rotonda is a lively square filled with cafes, bars, and restaurants in front of the Pantheon; often live bands perform here.